KageDesu/Alpha-ABS/README.md

 ### If you like it
 You can [Donate](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=AEG4RJ3CFR3N6).
-Or you can join me on [Patreon](https://www.patreon.com/KageDesu) and get updates first
+Or you can join me on [Patreon](https://www.patreon.com/KageDesu) and get unique plugins features